 - a.
 Create a new Word document by doing the following: - 1.
 Start Word and open a new blank document. - 2.
 Type HW01-2 HWID, where HWID is your four-character homework ID. - 3.
-Tap Enter. - Tap Ctrl + s, navigate to your Word Files folder, and save the document using the name HW01-2 HWID Google Drive Done.
-Do NOT close Word.
+Tap Enter. - 4.
+Tap Ctrl + s, navigate to your Word Files folder, and save the document using the name HW01-2 HWID Google Drive Done.
+Do NOT close Word. - b.

-- b.
 You can access Google Drive by typing google.com/drive in the address bar of your internet browser or by selecting Google Drive from the Google apps button if your U of M email is open.
 Do the following: - 1.
 Start a web browser, type mail.umn.edu in the address bar, and tap Enter. - 2.
-Type your Internet ID (the characters in your U of M email address to the left of the @ symbol), type your email password, and click Sign In. - 3.
-Click the Google apps button, (the nine tiny squares in the upper right corner of the window), and click Drive.
-4. At the left of the window, click and then click File upload. - Navigate to your file HW01-1 HWID Practice Save Done and double-click.
+Type your Internet ID (the characters in your U of M email address to the left of the @ symbol), type your email password, and click Sign In.

+Navigate to your file HW01-1 HWID Practice Save Done and double-click.
 In a few seconds, you will see the confirmation 1 upload complete message.